grygy/pv217-microservices-materials/05/README.md

 ### 0. Running docker

-Install [Docker desktop](https://docs.docker.com/engine/install/) or other docker client.
-Our test database will run in docker container.
+Install [Docker desktop](https://docs.docker.com/engine/install/) or another docker client.
+Our test database will run in a docker container.

 ### 1. Implement unit tests for `PassengerRepository`

-Go to `PassengerRepositoryTest` and implement the todo's.
+Go to `PassengerRepositoryTest` and implement the todos.
 You don't need to mock anything because Quarkus provides a test database for you.

 Don't forget to add at least two of your own tests.